deekayen/aidstoscoutmastership/manuscript/scouting.md

 The Four Branches of Scout Training

-To accomplish the aim of training for active citizenship, we take up the following four branches which are essential in building up good citizens, and we inculcate them from within instead of from without:–
+To accomplish the aim of training for active citizenship, we take up the following four branches which are essential in building up good citizens, and we inculcate them from within instead of from without:-

-1. **Character** — which we teach through: the Patrol System, the Scout Law, Scout lore, woodcraft, responsibility of the Patrol Leader, team games and the re- sourcefulness involved in camp work.
+1. **Character** - which we teach through: the Patrol System, the Scout Law, Scout lore, woodcraft, responsibility of the Patrol Leader, team games and the re- sourcefulness involved in camp work.
 This includes the realisation of God the Creator through His works; the appreciation of beauty in Nature; and through the love of plants or animals with which outdoor life has made one familiar.
-2. **Health and Strength** — Through games, exercises, and knowledge of personal hy- giene and diet.
+2. **Health and Strength** - Through games, exercises, and knowledge of personal hy- giene and diet.
-3. **Handcraft and Skill** — occasionally through indoor activities, but more specially through pioneering, bridge-building, camp expedients, self-expression through the arts, which all tend to make efficient workmen.
+3. **Handcraft and Skill** - occasionally through indoor activities, but more specially through pioneering, bridge-building, camp expedients, self-expression through the arts, which all tend to make efficient workmen.
-4. **Service to Others** — The carrying into daily life of the practice of religion by "good turns," dealing with quite small good actions as well as with community service, accidents, life-saving.
+4. **Service to Others** - The carrying into daily life of the practice of religion by "good turns," dealing with quite small good actions as well as with community service, accidents, life-saving.

 The details of these four branches are shown here: